-Recent research studies have significantly contributed in understanding physical mechanisms associated with the occurrence of Marine hHeatwayes (MHWs).
+Recent studies have significantly contributed in understanding physical mechanisms associated with the occurrence of Marine

+- 10 heatwaves (MHWs).
 Building upon prior research, this study investigates the relative role of air-sea heat exchange and oceanic processes during the onset and decline phases of surface MHWs in the Mediterranean Sea, based on a joint analysis of remote sensing data and reanalysis outputs over the period 1993-2022.
-Our findings suggest that oceanic processes play a key role in driving SST anomalies during MHWs, as 44% of the onset and only 17% of the decline phases are primarily driven by surface heat fluxes.
 Results show that air-sea heat flux is the major driver in 44% of the onset and only 17% of the decline MHW phases.
 Thus, these findings suggest that oceanic processes play a key role in driving SST anomalies during MHWs, particularly during declines.
-The role of surface fluxes becomes more important during warmer months and onset periods.
-Spatially, their the heat flux contribution is greater in the Adriatic and Aegean sub-basins, where they it becomes the major driver of most onset phases.
+The role of surface flux becomes more important during warmer months and - 15 onset periods.
+Spatially, the heat flux contribution is greater in the Adriatic and Aegean sub-basins, where it becomes the major driver of most onset phases.
 Latent heat emerges as the most significant heat flux component in forming the SST evolution, across all seasons.
-Onset/decline phases lasting less than 5 days experience a weaker contribution of heat fluxesflux, compared to longer phases (lasting 5-10 or more than 10 days).
-Moreover, an inverse relationship between MHW severity and the contribution of heat fluxesflux is observed.
-At the subsurface, mixed layer shoaling is found over the entire duration of most MHWs, particularly for those of shorter duration.
+Onset/decline phases lasting less than 5 days experience a weaker contribution of heat flux, compared to longer phases (lasting 5-10 or more than 10 days).
+Moreover, an inverse relationship between MHW severity and the contribution of heat flux is observed.
+At the subsurface, mixed layer shoaling is found over the entire duration of most MHWs, particularly for those of shorter - 20 duration.
 Therefore, the surface cooling right after the peak day is likely not associated with vertical mixing in such cases.
 These findings suggest that other oceanic processes, potentially horizontal advection, have a key role in modulating SST at the beginning of most MHW declines.
 In turn, further dissipation of heat is commonly driven by vertical mixing, as indicated by a significant mixed layer deepening after the MHW end day in most cases.
-This study emphasizes the need for considering subsurface information for future studies of MHWs and highlights the importance of accounting for limitations associated with the definitions employed for MHW phases.
+This study emphasizes the need for considering subsurface information for future studies of MHWs and highlights the importance of accounting for limitations associated with the definitions employed - 25 for MHW phases.